 Question: "How interested are Christians supposed to be in the spirit world?"

-Answer: The simple answer to this question is "very interested."
-A human being is comprised of body, soul and spirit (1 Thessalonians 5:23; 3 John 1:2; Psalm 16:9).
+Answer: The simple answer to this question is “very interested.”
+A human being is comprised of body, soul, and spirit (1 Thessalonians 5:23; 3 John 1:2; Psalm 16:9).
 However, human beings tend to rely on the body for input and the soul for decisions, while ignoring the spirit.
 This is unfortunate.
 The human spirit without God is like a deflated balloon.
-A disregard for the spiritual often results in depression and emptiness.
 When a sinner repents and turns to Jesus for salvation, God sends His Holy Spirit to dwell within the spirit of that believer (Luke 24:49; John 14:26; 1 Corinthians 6:19).
 The Holy Spirit breathes life into that deflated human spirit, and a new creature is born (2 Corinthians 5:17).
 The more room a person gives to the Holy Spirit, the more power he or she experiences in living for God.

 However, the term spiritual does not necessarily mean “godly.”
 Satan is also a spirit and does his evil work by attacking our minds (James 3:14-15), our bodies (Luke 9:42; 2 Corinthians 12:7), and our spirits (Matthew 16:23; 2 Corinthians 10:3-5).
 Some have delved into an exploration of the spirit world to their own destruction.
 The seven sons of Sceva are a case in point.
 They were assuming a knowledge of the spiritual realm and an authority they did not possess.
 They learned the hard way that spiritual warfare is not to be taken lightly; it can only be fought successfully by those who are in Christ and equipped for battle (Acts 19:13-16).
 Also, many people consider themselves "spiritual" while completely bypassing the true God who is the King of the spirit world (Mark 3:11).
 Such people are deceived by the “god of this age [who] has blinded the minds of unbelievers” (2 Corinthians 4:4).